wds4/tribal-tapestry/essays/bookJustification/introduction/completeHypothesis.md

 ## The First Rule of the Social Mode:

-Though shalt NEVER recite the Dual Cognitive Mode Hypothesis (the contents of this page).
+Though shalt NEVER recite the Dual Cognitive Mode Hypothesis (the contents of this page) in its entirety, because doing so will impair your ability to virtue signal convincingly.

 ## Corollary to the DCMH:

-Neuro-normative people are compelled to follow the First Rule of the Social Mode.
+- Neuro-normative people are compelled to follow the First Rule of the Social Mode.
+- If you break the First Rule, your ability to virtue signal convincingly will be impaired.

 ## Test of the First Rule: